jgeysen/qrt_api/README.md

 - Build a docker image with the development packages installed to run the tests.
 - Spin up a container which executes the `pytest` command.
+- Optionally, if one wishes to run the perfomance tests, run `pytest -m performance`.

 ### With a virtual environment